 MTC is easily accessible from most area communities.
 For Marion area residents attending MTC, this means avoiding commutes and the expenses of living away from home.
-MTC also offers convenience with basic services such as parking and an on-campus bookstore.
+MTC also offers convenience with basic services such as parking.

 MTC serves students from Marion, Delaware, Crawford, Morrow, Wyandot, Hardin, and Union counties, as well as students who commute from surrounding counties.